What is an internship?

 You may have heard the word internship and thought it referred to an on-campus job.
-In reality, internships can include any supervised, work-related experiences related to your major field of study and/or your career interest.
-Internships can also occur in a clinical, research, or traditional work setting.
+In reality, internships include any supervised work experience related to your career interest including work that is paid or unpaid, credit or non-credit earning, and/or in corporate, non-profit, government, clinical, or research settings.
 Most importantly, internships allow you to apply what you have learned in the classroom and develop career skills.

 - Provides you with the real-world experience you will need to successfully attain a full-time job in your field.